huggingface/transformers/docs/source/en/tasks/mask_generation.md

 )[0][0][0].numpy()
 ```

-You can see the bounding box around the bee like below.
+You can visualize the bounding box around the bee as shown below.

 ```python
 import matplotlib.patches as patches